reactnativecn/react-native.cn/docs/docs/next/integration-with-existing-apps.md

 ![Before RN Integration](img/react-native-existing-app-integration-ios-before.png)

-## Packag依赖
+## 依赖包

 React Native integration requires both the React and React Native node modules.
 The React Native Framework will provide the code to allow your application integration to happen.

 ### `package.json`

-We will add the package dependencies to a `package.json` file.
+我们把具体的依赖包记录在`package.json`文件中。 file.
 Create this file in the root of your project if it does not exist.

 > Normally with React Native projects, you will put files like `package.json`, `index.ios.js`, etc. in the root directory of your project and then have your iOS specific native code in a subdirectory like `ios/` where your Xcode project is located (e.g., `.xcodeproj`).